INTRODUCTION

 Jessie P Findlay, author of the last book to focus strongly on Scots women songmakers, ‘The Spindle-Side Of Scottish Song’, puzzled over a characteristic element of many Scots and Gaelic songs.
 ‘In Scottish song, for example, one is sometimes startled and puzzled by a jingle of uncouth sounds occurring at the end of each stanza and known as the burden or owercome of the song.
 Extravagant though these sounds are, they yet possess a haunting property which it is difficult to define.
 Even when not a ‘jingle’ of vocables, songs often have a line which repeats exactly or very nearly at the close of each verse.’

-In the ballads chapter and elsewhere I have not included vocables or repetitions.
+In the ballads chapter and elsewhere I have not included those vocables, or repetitions in lyrics.
 Not have I followed the usual form of printing ballad verses as four short lines, but for reasons of space I have reduced each stanza to two lines.

-The above women, and the singers of songs in the button links, are identified and told about in detail, later in the text.
+The above women, and the singers of songs in these button links, are identified and told about in detail, later in the text.